deathcap/nodeachrome/README.md

 5. Launch the Chrome extension app in chrome://extensions click "Launch".
 This opens up a debugging window for sending commands to the native host.
 For the full JavaScript environment: Inspect views: main.html, open the JavaScript console.
-Interact with the console by typing JavaScript, see below for APIs.
+Use `evalsb()` to evaluate code in the eval sandbox and interact with the console by typing JavaScript, see below for APIs.

 ## fs sandbox